General Terms and Conditions of Purchase

 These General Terms and Conditions of Purchase apply to all business relationships with our suppliers and contractors ("Suppliers").

-Our Terms and Conditions of Purchase shall also apply to all future transactions with suppliers without us having to refer to them again in each individual case.
+Our terms and conditions of purchase shall also apply to all future transactions with suppliers without us having to refer to them again in each individual case.

-2. CONCLUSION OF CONTRACT
+2. CONCLUSION OF THE CONTRACT

-Our inquiries are non-binding until we place a binding order either in the form of our own offer or in the form of acceptance of an offer from the supplier.
+Our inquiries are non-binding until we place a binding order, either in the form of our own offer or in the form of acceptance of an offer from the supplier.

 3. SUBSEQUENT CHANGES, WITHDRAWAL